-Though it’s impossible to entirely childproof your yard, there are some things you can do to make your outdoor spaces safer for your kids.
+Though it’s impossible to entirely childproof your yard, there are some things you can do to up your backyard safety game.
 Trust us — it’s a huge help to have some sort of safe outdoor space for your kids to run around in without needing to constantly worry.

 There are two issues with gardens — to begin, there are some hazardous/toxic plants you should be aware of.
 Secondly, you probably want to protect your gorgeous flowers and veggies from your prowling toddler.
 Also: dirt eating – HA.

 Some garden-variety plants and flowers (heh) can be harmful if they’re ingested (in large amounts).
 Some of the most common ones are: daffodils, rhododendron, azalea, hydrangea, water hemlock, holly, nightshade and foxglove.
 A big one in Florida is Oleander.
 You can find a full list of toxic and non-toxic plants at the Poison Control Center’s website (complete with images).

 If you have a garden you simply want to keep protected from your child, you could fence it off using a simple mesh guard.
 A classic green garden fence is the YARDGARD mesh wire fencing (~$28):